T-MInDS/Aedes-AI/README.md

 This will load and test the previously trained model.
 Note that the filepath to the model is in the config file.
 To train all previously constructed models, the training.sh shell script can be used.

-##results
+## results
 This folder contains previously run model predictions and outputs, both smoothed and unsmoothed (raw) for all datasets.

-##utils
+## utils
 This folder contains all utility code and code used to construct and define metrics.
-Code used to generate results and run models to obtain output is foind here.
+Code used to generate results and run models to obtain output is found here.